sssolammm/AWSPrivacyPolicy/README.md

-# Privacy Policy for AWS Cloud Cert.
-Training
+#Privacy Policy for AWS Cloud Cert.
+Training Mobile Application

-*Last Updated: 25/10/2023*
+*Last Updated: 12/12/2023

-1. Introduction

-	Welcome to AWS Cert.
-Training, developed by dbmobilitystudio.
-This Privacy Policy is designed to help you understand how we collect, use, and safeguard information when you use our mobile application.
+Thank you for using AWS Cloud Cert.
+Training!
+This Privacy Policy outlines how we collect, use, and share information when you use our mobile application ("App").
+By using the App, you agree to the terms of this Privacy Policy.

-2. Information We Collect
+1. Information We Collect

-	We do not collect or store any personal information in AWS Cert.
-Training.
-Our app is designed solely for the purpose of providing information and resources related to AWS certification exams.
+1.1 Application Content Information: We may collect and store information related to your usage of the application, such as progress, scores, and preferences.
+This information is solely used to enhance your learning experience within the App.

+1.2 Device Information: We may collect certain information about your mobile device, including the device model, operating system, and unique device identifiers.
+This information helps us to optimize and improve the performance of the App.

+2. Information Usage

+2.1 Application Enhancement: The information collected is used to personalize your experience within the App, including providing customized content and features to meet your learning needs.

+2.2 Application Analytics: We may use analytics tools to analyze usage patterns, identify areas for improvement, and enhance the overall functionality and user experience of the App.
+These analytics do not involve the storage of personally identifiable information.

-3. Data Usage
+3. Information Sharing

-	Our app does not gather, use, or share any personal data, including but not limited to names, addresses, phone numbers, or email addresses.
+3.1 Third-Party Services: We may share non-personal information with third-party services for the purpose of displaying advertisements within the App.
+These third-party services adhere to their own privacy policies and practices, and we encourage you to review their policies.

+3.2 Legal Compliance: We may disclose information in response to a legal request if we believe that such action is necessary to comply with applicable laws, regulations, or legal processes.

-4. Information Security
+4. Data Security

-	We take data security seriously, and we have implemented appropriate measures to safeguard any non-personal information that may be collected as a part of app usage.
+4.1 Data Security Measures: We employ industry-standard security measures to protect the information collected from unauthorized access, disclosure, alteration, and destruction.

-5. Third-Party Services
+5. Your Choices

-	We may use third-party services such as analytics tools to help us understand how users interact with our app.
-These services may collect non-personal data such as device information and app usage patterns.
-However, they do not collect personal information.
+5.1 Opt-Out of Advertising: You can opt-out of personalized advertising within the App by adjusting your device settings or preferences.

+6. Updates to the Privacy Policy

+6.1 Policy Changes: We reserve the right to update or modify this Privacy Policy at any time.
+Any changes will be effective immediately upon posting the revised policy in the App.

-6. Contact Us
+7. Contact Us

-	If you have any questions or concerns about this Privacy Policy or our app, please contact us at dbmobilitystudio@gmail.com.
+7.1 Questions or Concerns: If you have any questions or concerns regarding this Privacy Policy, please contact us at dbmobilitystudio@gmail.com.

-7. Changes to this Privacy Policy

-	We may update this Privacy Policy to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-Any changes will be posted in the app, and the revised Privacy Policy will be effective immediately.

-8. Consent

-	By using AWS Cert.
-Training, you consent to the practices described in this Privacy Policy.
+By using AWS Cloud Cert.
+Training, you acknowledge that you have read and understood this Privacy Policy and agree to its terms.